peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     signature from any of them.

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
-    containing a signed JWT and representing the Trust Chain about the Requestor.
+    containing a signed JWT and representing the Trust Chain of the Requestor.
     See section 4.3 of [OPENID-FED].
 The Requestor SHOULD use a Trust Anchor it has in common with the ACME server.
 It is RECOMMENDED that the Requestor include this field; otherwise, the ACME server MUST start